lisadunlap/StringSight/docs/index.md

 3. **Quantifies importance** - Calculates statistical metrics to show which models excel at which behaviors and by how much

-4. **Provides insights** - Surfaces the *why* behind model performance differences, not just the *what*
+4. **Provides insights** - Explains *why* your model is failing, compare the behaviors of different models/methods, and find instances of reward hacking.

 ## Key Features

+**StringSight tells you what the heck is going on with your traces with minimal to no prompt tuning on your part.**
+Upload you traces and automatically discover interesting behaviors through the following pipeline:
-- **🔍 Automatic property extraction** - LLM-powered analysis identifies behavioral patterns without manual coding
+- **Automatic property extraction** - LLM-powered analysis identifies behavioral patterns without manual coding
-- **📊 Clustering** - Groups similar behaviors into meaningful clusters
+- **Clustering** - Groups similar behaviors into meaningful clusters
-- **📈 Statistical analysis** - Computes significance testing, confidence intervals, and quality scores
+- **Statistical analysis** - Computes significance testing, confidence intervals, and quality scores

-- **Multiple analysis modes** - Single-model analysis or side-by-side comparisons (Arena-style)
+Easily visualize and analyze your traces in our UI:
+- **Trace visualization** No money or compute required!
+Simply upload your data and easily view and search through your traces
+- **Run Automatic Behavior Extraction and Explore Insights Dashboard**
+  - Common failure modes
+  - Model comparrison
+  - Instances of misaligned metrics

+We also support:
+- **Side-by-side analysis** - Compare methods with side-by-side comparisons (find behaviors that differ across traces) or extract behaviors per trace
+- **Multimodal support** - Allows for text, image, or interleaved text image conversations
-- **🏷️ Fixed-taxonomy labeling** - LLM-as-judge with predefined behavioral axes
+- **Fixed-taxonomy labeling** - If you have a predefined list of behaviors, LLM-as-judge with predefined behavioral axes
-- **💰 Cost tracking** - Built-in monitoring of LLM API costs
-- **📱 Interactive visualizations** - React frontend for exploring results
-- **🔧 Flexible pipeline** - Modular architecture supports custom extractors, clusterers, and metrics

 ## Quick Example